Thursday, September 18, 2025

 This week, the Gospel message is challenging.
 I will probably start with some breath work.
 Or maybe a body scan.
 My Thursday morning chair yogis at the senior center love this practice.

 I will need to introduce myself, because they do not know me from Eve.
-And then I will attempt to share the good news from perhaps the most baffling of all of Jesus' parables, the one affectionately known as the Dishonest, Unjust, or Shrewd Steward.
+And then I will attempt to share the good news from perhaps the most baffling of all of Jesus' parables, the one affectionately known as the dishonest, unjust, or shrewd steward or manager.

-Of course, back in the first century, there were no titles in the scriptures.
+Of course, back in the first century, there were no titles.
 This came much later.
-Now we have so many translations of the Bible, we can pick and choose until the cows come home.
+These days, we have so many translations of the Bible that we can pick and choose until the cows come home.

 As it turns out, cows are part of the inspiration for this sermon.
 Which I plan to try preaching sans script.
 It's time.